You are here

 Until 2014, 100% of the real estate taxes collected by the Borough were used exclusively to support the Chambersburg Police Department.
 In 2014, a small share was added to support the Chambersburg Fire Department.
 While the Police and Fire tax rate grew in 2018, this remains the sole operational use of real estate taxes.
 Perhaps this explains why Greene, Guilford, Letterkenny, and Antrim townships have no local real estate tax.
 The Borough collects almost enough Police Tax to pay for the cost of operating the Police Department.
 Every dollar of designated revenue from the Police Tax is used wisely by the Police Department.

-In January 2023, this budget recommends an increase in the Police Tax from 24 mil to 25 mil; the first such increase since January 2018.
-Overall, since December 2006, the Police Tax rate has risen from 17 mil to 25 mil.
-When averaged out over the sixteen years, that is a growth rate of a little over 2.4% per year.
-In 2023, it is the Borough Manager’s recommendation that the Borough change the Police Tax rate from 24 mil to 25 mil.
+Regardless, with no fix on the horizon, the Borough of Chambersburg must hire more police officers.
+Further, to pay for those officers, the Borough must raise the Police Tax.
+The 2025 Budget recommends a change in the Police Tax from 25-mil to 27-mil; getting dangerously close to the statutory maximum of 30-mil.
+Overall, since December 2006, the Police Tax rate has risen from 17-mil to 27-mil.
+When averaged out over the eighteen years, that is a growth rate of a little over 2.6% per year.
+In 2025, it is the Borough Manager’s recommendation that the Borough adopt a Police Tax rate of 27-mil.

-In 2023, it is estimated that the Chambersburg Police Department will cost $423,510 more to operate than the revenues collected.
-This includes shifting police pension subsidies from utility departments to help the Police Department as well as the estimated yield of 25 mil of Police Tax.
-To make the Police Tax cover this gap would have required an additional 2 mil increase, which we are not recommending.
+In 2024, it is estimated that the Chambersburg Police Department will cost just about exactly what is generated from the 2024 Police Tax (a small estimated surplus of $3,814).
+However, with increasing expenses to operate the Police Department, it is estimated that in 2025, the Police Department will cost $242,881 more to operate than all the revenues collected.
+This includes shifting police pension subsidies from utility departments to help the Police Department as well as the estimated yield of 27-mil of Police Tax.

-If the Police Department runs a deficit, it is commixed with all the revenue and expenditures in the General Fund.
+In general, if the Police Department runs a deficit as it is anticipated to do so in 2025, it is commingled with all the revenue and expenditures in the General Fund.
 The General Fund miscellaneous revenue must cover it as it does with all the General Fund departments including Fire, EMS, the Recreation Department, Land Use & Community Development, and general highway, which are all mixed together pursuant to the State recommended chart of accounts.

-Therefore, in 2023, we are anticipating a deficit for the Police Department of $423,510; including a 1 mil increase in the Police Tax.
-Only in 2020, given controls on spending and a slight increase in tax yield, did the Police Tax generate enough revenue to pay for approximately 100% of the Police Department (when including other police related revenues such as the shift in pension subsidy).
-As is pointed out in this budget, it will be impossible to avoid future Police Tax rate increases.
-A deficit is not sustainable.
+It is important to place the anticipated Police Tax deficit for the Police Department of $242,881 into context.
+First, we will see how 2024 year ends financially because that helps inform 2025.
+Second, since 2020, given controls on spending and a slight increase in tax yield, the Police Tax will likely generate enough revenue to pay for approximately 100% of the Police Department (when including other police related revenues such as the shift in pension subsidy) in 2024.
+As is pointed out in this budget, it will be impossible to avoid a Police Tax rate increase.
+A deficit is not sustainable as it draws resources from other General Fund operations.
+Every dollar of undesignated revenue used to close the gap between these revenues and the Police Department budget is one less dollar that can be used for parks or recreation, highways or streets, or other functions such as economic development or new initiatives in community development.

 Please keep in mind that we are operating the Police Department with very little margin for error.
 Unforeseen costs such as a major detective caseload, a major public safety event, additional unforeseen overtime, additional training, or adding more employees in advance of other future retirements, can easily throw the Police Department budget into a more unstable place.

-In 2018, the Borough added a small (½ mil) Ambulance Tax to supplement the existing Fire Tax; the maximum permitted by State Law (½ mil).
+Back in 2018, the Borough added a small (½-mil) Ambulance Tax to supplement the existing Fire Tax; the maximum permitted by State Law (1-mil updated in 2024).
 In 2020, Town Council replaced that Ambulance Tax with the Ambulance Fee, a surcharge on water invoices.

-Recently, Town Council and the fire union entered into yet another new labor pact.
-The goal is to avoid arbitration again and to give up upon the concept that part-time paid firefighters will help support the operation of the department.
-As a result of the new labor agreement and this change in policy, the Borough is once again at a financial crossroads with respect to funding the Fire Department and its associated basic-lifesaving ambulance service.
-The cost of these operations, coupled with the inability to collect all ambulance use-fees incurred, and a state-imposed cap on the Fire Tax, has left the Borough in a precarious fiscal position.
+The Borough is once again at a financial crossroads with respect to funding the Fire Department and its associated basic-lifesaving ambulance service.
+The cost of these operations, coupled with the inability to collect all ambulance use-fees incurred and a state-imposed cap on the Fire Tax, has left the Borough in a precarious fiscal position.
 Meanwhile, the cost of Fire Department operations continues to rise.

 The Borough uses the Ambulance Fee to help cover the EMS portion of the deficit.
-If the Ambulance Fee was used to cover the whole deficit, it would be set to $18.52 per month instead of $9.50 per month as is approved for 2023.
+The Ambulance Fee brings in $1.54 million.
+If the Ambulance Fee was used to cover the whole deficit, it would be set to $23.25 per month instead of the recommended $11 per month as is proposed for 2025.
+The proposed Ambulance Fee is made necessary by the allowance for uncollectable ambulance receipts as a result of Medicaid/Medicare federal rules.

 The world of EMS is in such flux, we do not see any reason to not stay the course and give the process another year to unfold.
 Many believe the entire EMS system is on the verge of catastrophic failure.